achernya/iap-6.828-website/lab/drafts/lab3.md

 ### Lab Requirements

-This lab is divided into two parts, A and B, to provide a logical stopping point.
-Both parts are due together.
+This lab is divided into two parts, A and B. Part A is due Friday, January 17th.
+Part B is due Tuesday, January 21st.

 ### Inline Assembly